vigetlabs/microcosm/docs/guides/01-overview.md

 console.log(repo.state.planets) // [{ name: 'Mercury' }, { name: 'Venus' }]
 ```

-When the `SolarSystem` sees `addPlanet` was pushed, it will invoke it within the context of the individual repo and send the result the `Planets` store.
+When the `SolarSystem` sees `addPlanet` was pushed, it will invoke it within the context of the individual repo and send the result the `Planets` domain.

-The critical component in `Planets` is `register`: a function that returns a map associating actions with methods on the Store.
+The critical component in `Planets` is `register`: a function that returns a map associating actions with methods on the Domain.

 In this case, `addPlanet` maps directly to the `Planets.add` method.
 This works because Microcosm assigns a unique `toString()` method to each action, reduces down to a key in this map.